 Pie charts demonstrate proportions of amounts or a population, to ensure pupils understand this it is vital that they observe some basic proportions represented in pie charts.
 For example half choose red, a quarter blue and a quarter green.

 I always introduce pie charts in this way using pie chart wheels.
-Pie chart wheels are easy to make and a template and accompanying Power Point can be downloaded from the data handling section of numberloving’s sister resource site here.
+Pie chart wheels are easy to make.
+The Instant Pie Chart Template can be downloaded with instructions.

 Pupils adjust the colours by spinning to represent the results in the Power Point.
 Then ask pupils to give their own results that could be represented, or not if only four colours are available.